Scalar fields around black hole binaries in LIGO-Virgo-KAGRA

 It has long been suggested that close-to-equal-mass binaries---the primary targets of LVK~\cite{2025arXiv250818083T}---would disrupt these DM structures, based on studies of \emph{spikes} of heavier particle DM candidates~\cite{Merritt:2003qk, Bertone:2005hw, Kavanagh:2018ggo, Cole:2022ucw}.
 As a result, extreme mass-ratio inspirals (to be observed soon by LISA~\cite{LISA:2022kgy, LISA:2024hlh} and TianQin~\cite{TianQin:2015yph}) have been considered more suitable targets to detect such environments around the primary object~\cite{Baumann:2021fkf, Tomaselli:2023ysb, 2307.16093, Duque:2023seg, Dyson:2025dlj}.
-However, numerical relativity (NR) simulations of scalar fields around equal-mass BH binaries~\cite{Ikeda:2020xvt, Bamber:2022pbs, Aurrekoetxea:2023jwk, Aurrekoetxea:2024cqd, Xin:2025ymm} and several different analytic approaches~\cite{Wong:2020qom, Tomaselli:2024ojz} have suggested that not only can a considerable fraction of an existing DM structure survive, but additional mass may also be captured by binary dynamics, with the formation of bound states from infalling matter.
+However, numerical relativity (NR) simulations of scalar fields around equal-mass BH binaries~\cite{Ikeda:2020xvt, Bamber:2022pbs, Aurrekoetxea:2023jwk, Aurrekoetxea:2024cqd, Xin:2025ymm,Machet:2025vzt,Ficarra:2021qeh,Cheng:2025wac} and several different analytic approaches~\cite{Wong:2020qom, Tomaselli:2024ojz} have suggested that not only can a considerable fraction of an existing DM structure survive, but additional mass may also be captured by binary dynamics, with the formation of bound states from infalling matter.
 These findings motivate a dedicated search for the effects of light scalars in the GW events from LVK.

 In this Letter, we present a fast semi-analytic waveform model for BH binaries in scalar environments and validate it against NR simulations.
-Applying it in a Bayesian analysis of GWTC-3 data~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, KAGRA:2021vkt}, we obtain the first upper bounds on scalar-field environments around compact binaries.
-With superradiance-motivated priors, we find tentative evidence for such environments in GW190728{\niceunderscore}064510~\cite{LIGOScientific:2020ibl} (hereafter GW190728) with $\lnB \approx 3.5$, which, if confirmed, would point to a new light scalar with mass $\mb \sim 10^{-12}\,\mathrm{eV}$.
+Applying it in a Bayesian analysis of the GWTC-3 catalog~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, KAGRA:2021vkt}, we obtain the first upper bounds on scalar-field environments around compact binaries.
+When including superradiance priors, GW190728{\niceunderscore}064510~\cite{LIGOScientific:2020ibl} (hereafter GW190728) shows tentative evidence for a scalar environment with a Bayes factor of $\lnB \approx 3.5$.
+If confirmed, this would point to a new light scalar with mass $\mb \sim 10^{-12}\,\mathrm{eV}$.

 5pt {\em \textbf{Scalars around black holes.}---} We consider a real scalar field~$\phi$ minimally coupled to gravity with mass $\mb$, yielding the Einstein-Klein-Gordon (EKG) system of equations (we use $G=c=\hbar=1$)